learn-co-students/phrg-setting-up-a-new-site-pca-000/README.md

 ```

 * Naming these files based on what they will contain will keep us better
-  organized, and can also help when it comes to Search Engine Optimization, as
+  organized, and can also help when it comes to search engine optimization, as
-  search engine bots use file names find relevant search information.
+  search engine bots use file names to find relevant search information.

 ### Retrieving Files Using the `wget` Command